Top 5 This Week

 Related Posts

-Wyoming Travel Guide 2026: Yellowstone, Grand Teton, and America’s Last Frontier
+Wyoming Travel Guide 2026: Yellowstone, Grand Teton, and the Wild West

-Wyoming is the least populated state in the continental United States — 580,000 residents in 97,914 square miles, a density of 5.9 people per square mile that creates a landscape where you can drive for hours and never leave federal land, where bison outnumber the residents of some counties, and where the night sky over the high plains delivers Milky Way clarity that urban America has completely forgotten.
-The state contains two of the most extraordinary national parks in the world: Yellowstone (the world’s first national park, 1872, protecting the largest geothermal system on Earth) and Grand Teton (12 miles of vertical granite face rising 7,000 feet above the Jackson Hole valley floor in the most dramatic mountain-plain interface in North America).
-Jackson, the tourist hub at the park’s southern gateway, has evolved from a genuine cowboy town into one of the most expensive small communities in the United States — a 10,000-resident town that hosts the largest art market and auction week in the United States west of New York.
-Outside the parks and Jackson, Wyoming is genuinely vast and genuinely wild — the Wind River Range, the Bighorn Mountains, the Red Desert, and the high plains of the Wyoming Basin provide outdoor recreation and solitude at a scale increasingly unavailable elsewhere in the contiguous 48.
+Wyoming is the least populated state in the continental United States — 588,000 residents spread across 97,813 square miles, a density of 6.0 people per square mile that produces a landscape where you can drive for hours without leaving federal land, where bison outnumber the residents of some counties, and where the night sky over the high plains delivers Milky Way clarity that urban America has all but forgotten.
+The state holds two of the great national parks of the world: Yellowstone (the world’s first national park, established 1872, protecting the largest geothermal system on Earth) and Grand Teton (a 40-mile wall of granite peaks rising 7,000 feet straight off the Jackson Hole valley floor, the most dramatic mountain-plain interface in North America).
+Jackson, the tourist hub at the park’s southern gateway, has turned from a genuine cowboy town into one of the costliest small communities in the country — a 10,000-resident town that hosts the largest art market and auction week anywhere in the U.S. west of New York.
+Beyond the parks and Jackson, the state stays genuinely vast and untamed: the Wind River Range, the Bighorn Mountains, the Red Desert, and the high plains of the Wyoming Basin deliver outdoor recreation and solitude at a scale that is increasingly hard to find anywhere else in the contiguous 48.

 Yellowstone National Park: The World’s Greatest Geothermal System

-Yellowstone contains more geysers, hot springs, mud pots, and fumaroles than any place on Earth — more than 10,000 hydrothermal features covering the 3,472-square-mile caldera that sits above one of the most active volcanic hot spots in the world.
-The park’s most celebrated geothermal features span a range from the predictable (Old Faithful, erupting every 44–125 minutes to 106–184 feet height) to the extraordinary (the Grand Prismatic Spring, 370 feet across and 121 feet deep, its rainbow of thermophilic bacterial mats visible from the overlook trail) to the dangerous (the boardwalk system exists because the thermal ground in much of the park is thin crust over scalding water).
+Yellowstone holds more geysers, hot springs, mud pots, and fumaroles than anywhere on Earth — over 10,000 hydrothermal features across the park’s 3,472 square miles, a landscape that sits above one of the planet’s most active volcanic hot spots — the Yellowstone Caldera, roughly 30 by 45 miles across.
+The park’s headline features run the full range, from the predictable (Old Faithful, erupting every 60–110 minutes to a height of 106–184 feet) to the surreal (the Grand Prismatic Spring, 370 feet across and 160 feet deep, its rainbow of thermophilic bacterial mats visible from the overlook trail) to the plainly dangerous (the boardwalk system exists because much of the thermal ground is thin crust over scalding water).

 Yellowstone Highlights

-• Old Faithful and Upper Geyser Basin: The highest concentration of geysers on Earth in a 1-square-mile area; Beehive Geyser (160+ feet), Castle Geyser (historic cone), and Morning Glory Pool anchor the basin
+• Old Faithful and Upper Geyser Basin: The densest cluster of geysers on Earth, packed into a single square mile; Beehive Geyser (150–200 feet), Castle Geyser (historic cone), and Morning Glory Pool anchor the basin

-• Grand Prismatic Spring: The largest hot spring in the United States and third largest in the world; the overlook trail (1-mile round trip from Fairy Falls trailhead) provides the aerial perspective that photographers have made iconic
+• Grand Prismatic Spring: The largest hot spring in the United States and third largest in the world; the overlook trail (1-mile round trip from the Fairy Falls trailhead) gives you the aerial angle that photographers have made iconic

-• Lamar Valley: The “American Serengeti” — the most reliable wildlife viewing in North America; bison herds, wolf packs (Yellowstone hosts the most studied wolf population in the world), grizzly bears, pronghorn, and elk in a valley setting of extraordinary scale
+• Lamar Valley: “America’s Serengeti” — the surest wildlife viewing in North America; bison herds, wolf packs (Yellowstone hosts the most studied wolf population on the planet), grizzly bears, pronghorn, and elk in a valley of extraordinary scale

 • Grand Canyon of the Yellowstone: The Yellowstone River drops 308 feet at the Lower Falls into a canyon of yellow and orange rhyolite that gave the park its name